 The supplement beta-alanine is part of my supplementation since I started running.
 It helps with performance and delays fatigue when then training intensity gets really high.
 It sounds like a great energy supplement for marathon training, right?
 During intense training like you’ll experience it in tempo runs or speed workouts, weight lifting or faster long runs your body accumulates hydrogen ions.

 These hydrogen ions contribute to lowering pH, which ultimately results in fatigue.
 The energy supplement beta-alanine, which is an amino acid derivative, will help you to increase intramuscular carnosine content, which can increase the body’s ability to buffer hydrogen ions.
 Great in theory, but does it work?

 As I said, I’ve been taking it ever since and I’m convinced it does improve my running performance, training volume – especially in marathon training and reduces my reception of fatigue.
 If you’re not sure, I would definitely give it a shot and try it out.
 Here is the product I’ve been taking for more than 4 years now (3-6 grams per day, taken in 800-milligram doses throughout the day).

 BCAA’s for runners

-More benefits of BCAAs are decreasing lactate production, potentially increasing your endurance exercise capacity and reducing skeletal muscle protein breakdown.
+More benefits of BCAAs for runners are decreasing lactate production, potentially increasing your endurance exercise capacity, and reducing skeletal muscle protein breakdown.
 You’ll get a promotion of your recovery on top of it.
 BCAA (A ratio of 2:1:1 leucine:isoleucine: valine appears to be most beneficial) is great as an energy supplement for athlete runners, which is why I strongly recommend this product.